July 22 – September 3, 2022

 The Main Gallery

-Contemporary visual arts community in Calgary is a pluralistic phenomenon, identifiable by the rich diversity of artistic styles, individual goals, and innovative studio practices.
+Calgary’s contemporary visual arts community is a pluralistic phenomenon, identifiable by the rich diversity of artistic styles, individual goals, and innovative studio practices.
 The Calgary-based Group 9 is indicative of the stylistic and conceptual pluralism in the visual arts milieu of this city.
-Since its inception in October 2016, Group 9 has evolved and matured under its guiding principles of Unity in Diversity/Diversity in Unity: united in the belief in the Group artistic activities and diverse in background, age, and practice.
+Since its inception in October 2016, Group 9 has evolved and matured under its guiding principles of Unity in Diversity/Diversity in Unity: united in the belief in the Group’s artistic activities and diverse in background, age, and practice.
 There is an evolving dynamism evident.

 The exhibition “Group 9: Affirming and Transforming” is not intended as a comprehensive academic analysis of artmaking in Calgary.
-It rather offers a quick snapshot of studio trends in Calgary and celebrates the distinctive vision and conceptual direction of each exhibiting artist.
-The impressive roster of work ranges from the colour-field abstract paintings of Seka Owen and Almut Dale, through lyrical abstraction of Cindy Delpart, gestural abstraction of Gregory Pyra, to the post-Structuralist compositions of David Harrison.
-These works are strategically balanced with the metaphoric works by Jean Pederson (paintings and drawings), Aaron Sidorenko (painting) and Cameron Roberts (sculpture), and the landscape-based, semi-abstract compositions of Susan Kristoferson.
+It instead offers a quick snapshot of studio trends in Calgary and celebrates the distinctive vision and conceptual direction of each exhibiting artist.
+The impressive roster of work ranges from the colour-field abstract paintings of Seka Owen and Almut Dale through the lyrical abstraction of Cindy Delpart.
+It includes the gestural abstraction of Gregory Pyra, abstract compositions meticulously crafted by Susan Kristoferson in the ancient Japanese technique of suminagashi marbling, and the post-Structuralist compositions of David Harrison.
+These works are strategically balanced with the metaphoric paintings by Jean Pederson and Aaron Sidorenko and figurative wire sculptures by Cameron Roberts.

 Jacek Malec